Spotlight: Churchill and The Importance Of Painting

-At 55 years old Churchill had been outcast as a politician and is under huge pressure.
+At 55 years old, Churchill had been outcast as a politician and was now under huge pressure.
 Prone now to constant drinking and midnight dictation to a secretary, there were a lot of signs of manic depression.
-He threw himself into his home of Chartwell, tending his rockeries and gardened.
+He threw himself into his home of Chartwell, tending his rockeries and turning his hand to gardening.
 He also painted like nothing before – half of his oeuvre comes from this time.

-There, Churchill was constantly drawn back to his garden pond, the fish within and depicting the natural sight.
+While there at this time, Churchill was constantly drawn back to his garden pond, the fish within and depicting the natural sight.
 His works from this period are dark, solitary and sober.
 Chartwell, Churchill’s home, became his refuge and nowhere was more private than his painting studio.
-His studio was at the end of the garden and awash with windows for light.
+This was at the end of the garden and awash with windows affording him light.
 Fortunately it has been left to us as he left it when he passed.

 The Legacy Began

 In Churchill’s mid 70’s, Sir Alfred Mountings persuaded him to enter two pieces into The Royal Academy Summer Exhibition.
 Under a pseudonym, he showed two works of Chartwell which were well received, and he exhibited three picturess the following year under his own name.

 When Churchill was ousted from government, painting became more and more important to him.
 Even despite his strokes his stubbornness and bloodymindedness saw that he continued painting almost until the end in January 1965.
 After which point, more than 500 canvases were auctioned, and his goldfish painting went for £2m at Sotheby’s.